xenondevs/Docs/docs/nova/addon/index.md

-**This guide is not beginner-friendly!
-Creating Nova addons requires advanced knowledge of Kotlin, the Paper API, and Gradle.**
+# Getting started

+**This guide assumes prior experience with Kotlin and the Paper API.**

 ## Setting up your project